 2. A two-bedroom condo.
 This is the most popular type of condo.
-407 two-bedrooms have sold in 2018 so far, in comparison to 306 one bedrooms and 181 three bedrooms.
-But there’s frequently competition among two-bedroom condos with all the amenities, and perhaps your budget only allows for up to $1.2M or less.
-In that case, consider a “one-bedroom plus.”
+But there can be competition when it comes to two bedrooms with all the amenities, and perhaps your budget only allows for up to $1.5M or less.
+Try this instead: A “one-bedroom plus.”
 What’s the “plus?”
 A den/large alcove without a door that could totally work as an office or guest space.
 The one-bedroom plus den is a popular option among new construction offerings.

 4. A second bathroom.
 Ah, the holy grail of the amenity set.
 Loving that house or condo that only has one bathroom?
 Keep the faith, there are ways to add one during your ownership.
+Try this intead: Look for space within the property where you can add a half or full bath.
 For example, a large closet positioned next to the existing full bathroom off the hall is a popular location for an additional full bath.
 You can tie in to the plumbing that’s already there, and add another closet or large armoire for storage space.

 5. A three-bedroom house.
 One where all three bedrooms are on the main level, right?
-I’ll spare you the sales data on this one.
 Suffice to say, that floor plan is in high demand.
-Consider two solid options—a sunroom attached to two rear bedrooms (great office or baby space), or building your own master suite at the rear of the garage level.
+Try this intead: Look for homes that have a sunroom attached to two rear bedrooms (great office or baby space), or a garage with expansion potential.